 Above: Ryan McVinney with crew and guests aboard a 59-foot houseboat on Lake Powell.
 Photo by Scott Sanders for Boat Trader.

 A houseboat isn’t complete without a killer entertainment zone (or two).
 A flybridge, or upper deck, can offer a mini-kitchen – also called a “summer kitchen” – setup with refrigeration, sink and cutting boards.
 This area usually provides 360-degree views of the surroundings and is a great place for the whole group to enjoy cocktails at sunset or breakfast, lunch or dinner.
-An upper helm station can also provide another driving vantage point, which is especially handy when beaching or docking during windy conditions.
+An upper helm station can also provide another driving vantage point, which is especially handy when beaching or docking and can be a life saver in strong currents and tricky situations requiring clear line of sight for navigating.

 Above: Model/actress Grace Sunderland on a 59-foot Fun Country houseboat on Lake Powell.
 Photo by Boat Trader.